NAB has set goal of recovering looted money: chairman

 “The main aim of setting such goal is to purge the beloved country Pakistan and make it corruption free as per law,” he said in a statement on Saturday.

-Justice (Retd) Javed Iqbal said the NAB officers are performing their national duties and will continue to do so in future also.
-He said that National Accountability Bureau is strictly adhering to its zero tolerance policy against corruption.
+Justice (retd) Javed Iqbal said the NAB officers are performing their national duties and will continue to do so in future also.
+He said that NAB is strictly adhering to its zero tolerance policy against corruption.